bananabr/TimeException/README.md

+# Disclaimer

+This tool is provided for educational purposes only.

 # What is this?
 A proof-of-concept tool built to identify folders that are exempted from AV real-time scanning in Windows systems.